BrickMMO/tasks/accounts.markdown

 ## Accounts

 You will need many different accounts and tools during the Web Development program.
-In this course you will need a [GitHub](https://github.com/), [Discord](https://discord.com/), and [BrickMMO Flow](https://flow.brickmmo.com/) accounts.
+In this course you will need a [GitHub](https://github.com/), [Discord](https://discord.com/), and [BrickMMO Flow](https://flow.brickmmo.com/) account.

 ### GutHub